[FAQs] Income Tax Returns (ITR) | Clubbing of Income in Special Cases – Minors | Deceased Persons | Legal Heirs

 - |

-- Last Updated on 20 June, 2024
+- Last Updated on 15 September, 2025

 FAQ 1.
-My minor daughter earned Rs.
-10,00,000 by participating in a skill-based competition.
-Is she required to file an ITR for the concerned year?
+My Minor Daughter Earned Rs.
+10,00,000 by Participating in a Skill-Based Competition.
+Is She Required to File an ITR for the Concerned Year?

 The income of a minor child is generally added to the income of the parents.
-However, if the minor child earns income through their own skill, talent, or specialized knowledge, it is exempt from this clubbing provision.
+However, if the minor child earns income through their own skill, talent, or specialised knowledge, it is exempt from this clubbing provision.
 Therefore, the minor child must be assessed independently for such income through their guardian.

 When a person dies intestate (without leaving a will), their estate immediately devolves to their legal heirs according to the personal law applicable to the deceased.
 In this situation, any income accrued or received by the deceased from the date of death until the end of the financial year will be considered the income of the legal heirs and must be disclosed in their Income Tax Return (ITR).